RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 * I realize that the sdl audio is a bit slower than alsa and makes the snes run even slower but atleast it doesn't turn the audio into a garbled mess when the emulator doesn't run at full speed.

 ***

+DGEN sound configuration (according to [this post](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=207923#p207923)):

+> if anyone has sound issues with DGen - try changing the int_soundrate to 44100

+> worked for me.